akhmarov/f5_otp/docs/INSTALL.md

 7. Select **http** from **HTTP Profile (Client)**
 8. Select **/Common/LTM-OTP-Verify_irule** from **iRules**

 **ATTENTION!** You need to secure this virtual server either with custom iRule or AFM that will restrict connections to sourced from this BIG-IP or trusted servers only.
-AFM is a prefered solution.
+AFM is the prefered solution.

 TMSH command:
 ```